tytydraco/yessleep/out/The_Swearing_Jar.md

 Mr. Braxton let her go and stumbled backward, laughing, "That's something you're right about."

 At those words, Mother started throwing things at him.
 I scurried back upstairs when a pot flew past me and crashed into the hall.
 I could hear them struggling for a bit and the deafening boom of the fridge falling flat on its face before an inaudible wail emerged into a full on siren.
 It was so mind numbingly loud that I had to cover my ears, the twins were crying when I closed my eyes.
-My heart drummed in my chest, beating itself as if trying to escape out of my throat and away from this noise when it began to sound like crinkled parchment before it stopped.
-Dropping dead silence unto our house.
+My heart drummed in my chest, beating itself as if trying to escape out of my throat and away from this noise when it began to sound like crinkled parchment being pummeled in the kitchen before it suddenly stopped.
+The noise dropping dead silence unto our house.
 Completely gone.
 Even the walls stopped shaking.

 When I found the courage to walk downstairs, mother was on the kitchen floor.
 Every cabinet and drawer was thrown open, all of their contents strewn on the ground or stuck in the walls.
 Mother's dress was ripped on one side and the jar sat between her legs.
 I watched as she got up and righted one of the shelves and placed the swearing jar back in its place.
 The jar looked the same as it always had, except for one key difference.
 The lid on top of it was now beet red.